Azure/AppService/_posts/2022-06-22-Clojure-on-AppService.md

   </deployment>
 ```

-You replace the text described above from the command line using `sed`, using the following commands:
+You can perform the text replacements described above from the command line using `sed`, using the following commands:

 ```bash
 sed -i 's/\/target/\/target\/uberjar/' pom.xml